Davidcparrar/TamingBigDataApacheSpark/README.md

 # Data Sources

-Most of the data files were provided by the course, however this are the links to other Datasets material needed
+Most of the data files were provided by the course, however this is the link to the other Dataset needed

 ml-100K movies:
 - wget http://files.grouplens.org/datasets/movielens/ml-100k.zip